top of page

 Need Assistance?

-For any questions or manuscript guidance during this transition, please contact our editorial team directly: ialsjournal@ilstu.edu
+For any questions or manuscript guidance, please contact our editorial team directly: ialsjournal@ilstu.edu

 Our peer-reviewed, open-access Journal is typically published once an academic year.
 Previous issues are available using the links below.
 We hope these publications will foster academic discourse on topics relevant to laboratory and university-affiliated schools.
 Articles in the IALS Journal offer perspectives on educational trends, including the history and future of lab schools, innovations in curricula and programs, lab school administration, and teacher education.